thegetty/quire-docs/content/documentation/fundamentals.md

 Note that the `--atx-header` and `--wrap=none` options in the above commands are optional, but recommended for Quire.

-- Quire uses {{< q-glossary "ATX-style Markdown headers" >}}, these are specified adding `--atx-header` to the command.
+- Quire uses {{< q-def "ATX-style Markdown headers" >}}, these are specified adding `--atx-header` to the command.
 - The lines of a Pandoc-generated file are 80 characters long.
-Adding the option `--wrap=none` to the command will override the default wrapping making easier to work with your files in the {{< q-glossary "Text editor" >}}.
+Adding the option `--wrap=none` to the command will override the default wrapping making easier to work with your files in the {{< q-def "Text editor" >}}.

 The order of the extensions doesn't matter, and you can either type: